Finding financial relief and support (for individuals and institutions)

 Museum workers who are still employed should familiarize themselves with the provisions of the Families First Coronavirus Response Act: Employee Paid Leave Rights.
 Generally, the act stipulates how employees of covered employers are eligible for paid sick leave and paid expanded family and medical leave.
 (Covered employers are companies with up to five hundred employees, though businesses with fewer than fifty employees can apply for exemption for some of the provisions of the act.)
 This short video from volunteer Lawyers for the Arts of Massachusetts provides an overview of unemployment and developments under the CARES Act.

 The Department of Labor provides an overview to Applying for Unemployment Insurance Benefits.
 CNN has created its own Guide to Filing for Unemployment Benefits that is written in plain English and addresses some practical considerations about accessing benefits during the crush of applications resulting from the current spike in unemployment.
-Museum Workers Speak has also created a Museum Workers Relief Fund to help those affected by adversely affected by the pandemic.
+Museum Workers Speak has also created a Museum Workers Relief Fund to help those adversely affected by the pandemic.

 A free tool called Hello Landlord, from legal experts, helps tenants quickly draft a letter to their landlord to explain why they haven’t paid—and outline their right to avoid evictions under the CARES Act.